zinhart/writeup-templates/README.md

 . .\New-Host.ps1; New-Host -HostName example -Verbose
 ```

+## A couple of things worth mentioning:
+- For a writeup to appear in the index you must move it into the finished folder.
+- You cheat yourself when you look at a writeup before using all of the enumeration you know at a point in time, whether you use this template, your own, or someone else's.

-With your working folders created you can create an obsidian vault at the root of this project
-and get to hacking!
+With your working folders created you can create an obsidian vault at the root of this project and get to hacking!

 # Template Windows
 T0 D0